quantfive/codepress-review/README.md

 ### On-Demand via PR Comments

-You can trigger a new review at any time by posting a comment on the pull request.
-This is useful when you've pushed new changes and want a fresh review without waiting for another automatic trigger.
+You can trigger a new review at any time by posting a comment containing `@codepress/review` on the pull request.
+This feature is **enabled by default** and works automatically when you include `issue_comment` triggers in your workflow.

-To enable comment triggers, use a workflow like this:
+**Basic setup with comment triggers:**

 ```yaml
 name: CodePress Review